toutpt/ZopeSkel/zopeskel/localcommands/README.txt

 You can start a new project::

-  $ paster create -t archetype myproject
+  $ paster create -t plone myproject

-You have to answer many questions and in the end you will get an archetype based skeleton to start your project.
+You have to answer many questions and in the end you will get a plone based skeleton to start your project.

 Now what will you do to add a new plone content type, Zope 3 utility, ...etc ?